syncfusion/blazor-docs/src/charts/bullet-chart/bullet-chart-dimensions.md

 component: "Bullet Chart"

-description: "Learn here all about Dimensions of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about dimensions of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

 # Dimensions in Blazor Bullet Chart (SfBulletChart)

 ## Size for Container

-The size of the Bullet Chart to be determined based on the container size, and the size can be changed inline or via CSS as shown below.
+The size of the Bullet Chart is determined by the container size, and it can be changed inline or via CSS, as shown below.

 ```csharp
 @using Syncfusion.Blazor.Charts